psa/storm-crawler-wiki/URLFilters.md

 The URL filters can be used to both remove or modify incoming URLS (unlike Nutch where these functionalities are separated between URLFilters and URLNormalizers).
+This is used generally within a parsing bolt to normalise and filter outgoing URLs, but is also called within the FetcherBolt to handle redirections.

-URLFilters need to implement the interface URLFilter which has two methods :
+URLFilters need to implement the interface [URLFilter](https://github.com/DigitalPebble/storm-crawler/blob/master/core/src/main/java/com/digitalpebble/storm/crawler/filtering/URLFilter.java) which has two methods :

 _public String filter (URL sourceUrl, Metadata sourceMetadata,
             String urlToFilter);_

 _public void configure(Map stormConf, JsonNode jsonNode);_

-The configuration is done via a JSON file which is loaded by the wrapper class URLFilters.
+The configuration is done via a JSON file which is loaded by the wrapper class [URLFilters](https://github.com/DigitalPebble/storm-crawler/blob/master/core/src/main/java/com/digitalpebble/storm/crawler/filtering/URLFilters.java).
 The URLFilter instances can be used directly but it is easier to use the class URLFilters instead.
-The config map from Storm can also be used.
+The config map from Storm can also be used to configure the filters.

 Here is an example of a [JSON configuration file](https://github.com/DigitalPebble/storm-crawler/blob/master/src/main/resources/urlfilters.json).